ogaml/ogaml.github.io/_modules/ogamlutils/interpolator.md

 {% endcapture %}
 {% capture description %}
 Returns a list-interpolator from a list of interpolators.<br/>
- The new iterator will not have any modifiers.
+ The new interpolator will not have any modifiers.
 {% endcapture %}

 {% include docelem.html listing=listing description=description   %}